Pixtxa/TS3_MicLight/README.md

 You can define colors to show the state of your microphone (sending/muted/idle)

 ## TS3_StatusLight
-Changed Version of TS3_MicLight, uses The LED-Stripe-Channels for the Events: <br />
+Changed Version of TS3_MicLight, uses the LED-Stripe-Channels for the events: <br />
 RED    = mic and/or speakers are muted <br />
 GREEN  = you are speaking <br />
 BLUE   = someone else is speaking <br />